bidemi77/ML_Mastery/README.md

 # ML_Mastery
-Project to Master Machine Learning Concepts
+Project aim to Master Machine Learning Concepts

 # Guided by the teaching of Jason, Brownlee.
 # Understand Machine Learning Concepts and Algorithms